berkayy-atas/marketplace-test-workflow-restore/README.md

 Secret Name	Description
   - ACTIVATION_CODE:	Your API activation token from File Security
   - RESTORE_GITHUB_TOKEN:	A personal access token (PAT) with repo and workflow access (you can claim your token: "Github Settings -> Developer Settings -> Personal access tokens (classic)")
+  - ENCRYPTION_KEY: A key to open the shielded file

 5️⃣ Run the Workflow
   - Go to the Actions tab in your GitHub repository